Model-Based Reinforcement Learning for Offline Zero-Sum Markov Games: Algorithm and main theory

 which accommodates any target accuracy within the range $\big(0,\frac{1}{1-\gamma}\big]$.
 In addition to linear dependency on $C_{\mathsf{clipped}}^{\star}$, the sample complexity bound (\ref{eq:sample-complexity}) scales linearly (as opposed to quadratically) with the aggregate size $A+B$ of the individual action spaces.
 It is noteworthy that our algorithm is a fairly straightforward implementation of the model-based approach (except that the pessimism principle is incorporated), and does not require either sample splitting or sophisticated schemes like variance reduction \citep{zhang2020almost,li2021breaking,yan2022efficacy,xie2021policy,zhang2020model-based}.

 As it turns out, the above sample complexity theory for Algorithm \ref{alg:VI} matches the minimax lower limit modulo some logarithmic term, as asserted by the following theorem.
-The proof is postponed to Appendix~\ref{sec:Proof-of-Theorem-lower-bound}.
+This minimax lower bound --- whose proof is postponed to Appendix~\ref{sec:Proof-of-Theorem-lower-bound} --- is inspired by prior lower bound theory for single-agent MDPs (e.g., \citet{azar2013minimax,li2022settling}) and might shed light on how to establish lower bounds for other game-theoretic settings.

-\begin{theorem} Consider any $S\geq2$, $A\geq 2$, $B\geq2$, $\gamma\in[\frac{2}{3},1)$ and $C_{\mathsf{clipped}}^{\star}\geq\frac{2AB}{S(A+B)}$, and define the set
+\begin{theorem} Consider any $S\geq2$, $A\geq2$, $B\geq2$, $\gamma\in[\frac{2}{3},1)$ and $C_{\mathsf{clipped}}^{\star}\geq\frac{2AB}{S(A+B)}$, and define the set

 Then there exist some universal constants $c_{2},c_{\varepsilon}>0$ such that: for any $\varepsilon\in(0,\frac{1}{c_{\varepsilon}(1-\gamma)\log(A+B)}]$, if the sample size obeys

 then one necessarily has